DijkstraFTW/letterboxd-movie-rec/README.md

 - **React app:** The web application provides an interface for users to input their Letterboxd username and receive movie recommendations and analytics based on their activity.
 - **MongoDB:** The system stores user profiles, movie features, and recommendations on MongoDB.
 - **Deployment:** The data collection and recommendation system is deployed on AWS, while the Webapp is deployed on Heroku.
 - **CI/CD:** The system follows continuous integration and continuous deployment practices to automate testing, deployment.
-The DAG files as well as the data collection and recommendation modules are linted (flak8, black) and tested (pytest) using GitHub Actions, and deployed on their respective EC2 instances.
+The DAG files as well as the data collection and recommendation modules are linted (flak8) and tested (pytest) using GitHub Actions, and deployed on their respective EC2 instances.
 The Webapp is deployed on Heroku.

 ## Recommendation Model